-Modifications to help you to live safety and independently at home that may include, adding hand rails in your bathroom, adding slip-resistant coating to your floor or installing ramps.
+Modifications to help you to live safely and independently at home may include adding hand rails in your bathroom, adding slip-resistant coating to your floor or installing ramps.
 Quotes will be requested for home modifications.

 Specialist Disability Accommodation (SDA)

 SDA refers to accommodation for eligible participants who have extreme functional impairment or very high support needs.
-SDA will provide funding towards the cost of the physical environment (a purpose-built apartment, for example) in which supports can be delivered.
+SDA funding is for the disability-related cost of the physical environment (a purpose-built apartment, for example) in which supports can be delivered.
 SDA funding does not cover personal support costs, which are assessed and funded separately in your NDIS plan.